How to Attract Mice To Your Trap In A Nutshell:

 Mice have a very keen sense of smell.
 If they start to avoid traps, it could be because they sense a human smell around the trap.
 That is why it is always best to wear gloves when handling mouse traps.
-You also need to clean mouse traps thoroughly.
+You also need to clean the traps thoroughly.

-This is one reason why some people think mice are very smart, and can work out that Victor mouse traps are dangerous things for them.
+This is one reason why some people think mice are very smart, and can work out that mouse traps are dangerous things for them.
 It’s actually more likely that they sense the build up of the smell of death on the trap, or the build up of a human smell through repeated handling.
 They will likely not know that the trap can kill them, just that a dead mouse was there, or that a human was there, and they would rather not be there.

-For this reason, humane traps work extremely well.
+For this reason, humane mouse traps work extremely well.
 Mice dribble urine almost constantly.
 The smell of mice urine is reassuring to them.
 So, when a mouse is caught in a humane trap, it will spend the time trapped dribbling urine from time to time.

 If you subsequently release the mouse and refresh the bait, then when another mouse comes along, it will smell the urine.
 The mouse will think that if the first mouse was happy to spend time in the trap, there can’t be a problem, and it will happily enter the trap, only to be caught.